 Pets, Aquatic Life, Environment

 The City of Stockton Water Utility has started work on a very important project that will change the way our drinking water is disinfected.
-Beginning Summer 2014, the City of Stockton will begin using chloramines in its water distribution system.
+Beginning Fall 2015, the City of Stockton will begin using chloramines in its water distribution system.
 Customers affected by the change include those located in the City of Stockton North Water Service Area and County Areas served by the City.
 City of Stockton water customers located in the South Water Service Area and Cal Water customers are not affected.
 This information is provided to help you understand if and how your drinking water is affected, including information about pets, other aquatic life, and the environment.

 Are Chloramines Safe for My Salt and Freshwater Fish?